Use the Tab and Up, Down arrow keys to select menu items.

 Check your personal timetable on My Timetable.
 Note that you are welcome to attend extra lab sessions provided there are free machines available.Depending on final student numbers, some of the advertised lab/tutorial streams may not run.
 Final lab/tutorial options will be available for self-allocation closer to the start of the semester through My Timetable.

-There are four assessment components: weekly learning module quizzes, a mid-semester test, a so-called “assignment" and the final exam. * Tests and Exams *Tests and exams are sat in computer laboratories around campus.
-You will be expected to develop and test code during the exams, for which you will have your normal programming tools (Wing IDE and Python documentation) available.
+There are five assessment components: weekly learning module quizzes, a skills engagement test week 3 in the lab timeslot, a mid-semester test, a so-called “assignment" and the final exam. * Tests and Exams *Tests and exams are sat in computer laboratories around campus.
+You will be expected to develop and test code during the exams, for which you will have your normal programming tools (VS Code, Wing IDE and Python documentation) available.
 As in the assignments and the weekly laboratories, you will submit your code and receive immediate marks and other feedback.
-Marks are typically awarded only for code that is completely correct, but you can correct and resubmit failing code for at most a small penalty.Under Departmental Policy, you must obtain a weighted average of at least 45% in the test and exam to obtain a passing grade.As programming is a practical skill, fluency can only be assessed via the test and exam, consequently grades will not be derived under the Special Consideration policy.
+Marks are typically awarded only for code that is completely correct, but you can correct and resubmit failing code for at most a small penalty.Under Departmental Policy, you must obtain a weighted average of at least 45% in the tests and exams to obtain a passing grade.As programming is a practical skill, fluency can only be assessed via the test and exam, consequently grades will not be derived under the Special Consideration policy.
 Please see our additional notes below. for information on how the University Special Consideration rules apply to this course.* Assignment Super Quizzes *The assignment will be a series of programs for you to write, handed out at regular intervals throughout the course.
 They will for the most part be automatically marked by our online program tester, but some of them will also be assessed by staff for readability and `style'.
 This set of assignment programs will also be referred to as the assignment superquiz.* Learning Module Quizzes - Laboratory Work *Practical work is an essential part of learning to program; your goal is to achieve fluency in programming rather than a non-practical general understanding of it.
 The learning modules, which include embedded quizzes, are designed to be completed on a weekly basis.
 Quiz questions include programming exercises, where you develop code on the lab machines and then submit the code to the quiz server for instant grading.
 If your answer is marked wrong you can resubmit for a small penalty.
 The sum of all your lab quiz marks from the learning modules contributes 15% of your total course mark.
 You are to work on each in your own time and by using the help in the lab sessions.
 However you must submit each quiz by its closing date, which is published on each learning module page.
 There is a system to apply for automatic extensions, Special Consideration for individual Learning Modules cannot be applied for.
 The lab tutors will help you work through the exercises when you are stuck, but try to solve the problems yourself before calling for help.
 In programming there are infinitely many possible programming exercises and each one has a huge number of possible solutions.
 It's not the solution to the problem that's important; it's the mental processes you use to get even one solution that matter.
 Tutors can provide only limited assistance with guiding your mental processes - ultimately you yourself have to acquire the necessary problem-solving skills.Keep in mind that in tests and exams you will have to program on your own, and a high degree of fluency is required.

 There are two main options for books to use to supplement the lectures and support your lab work.- "Practical Programming: An Introduction to Computer Science Using Python 3" by Campbell, Gries, Montojo and Wilson, 2nd or 3rd edition.
 This is available from the bookshop or as an e-copy from https://pragprog.com/book/gwpy3.
 Our course was originally built around the first edition of this text, but the text and our course have evolved in somewhat different directions since then.
 However, it is still an excellent text with many good exercises.- "How To Think Like a Computer Scientist'' is available free online at https://runestone.academy/runestone/books/published/thinkcspy/index.html